jasonwhetton/elastic_synthetics/Elastic Synthetics Guide - Test Project.md

 Each test consiste of a *journey* broken down into *steps*.

 When writing end-to-end tests it's important to get the scope right.
 Unlike when writing Unit tests, we don't have the luxury of writing a large volume of tests.
-This is mainly because running tests against a production environment is going to be orders of magnitude slower than running against a codebase with no external dependencies.
-Therefore, we have to consider how much to include in each test.
+This is because running tests against a production environment is going to be orders of magnitude slower than running against a codebase with no external dependencies.
+Therefore, we have to increase the coverage of each test to compensate.

 Ideally each journey will have an obvious start and end, but in practice it's not always clear.
 For example, if we're testing an e-commerce site and we want to test something on the product page, should we search for the product or navigate directly to the product?

 The answer is we should try to include as much as possible, provided we maintain a *deterministic* test.
-That is to say, the result should be predictable.
+That is to say, the result should be predictable and reliable.

 It also means
 See the [documentation](https://www.elastic.co/guide/en/observability/8.6/synthetics-create-test.html)